Kevin Salazar

-Kevin David Salazar Chiquiza (born February 9, 1996), is a Colombian footballer who currently plays for La Equidad.
+Kevin David Salazar Chiquiza (born February 9, 1996), is a Colombian professional footballer who plays as a midfielder for Categoría Primera A club Fortaleza.

 Club career

 Salazar started his career with local Bogotá side Academia Xeneize, before participating in 'The Chance', organised by the Nike Academy.
 He finished the competition as one of the 2013 winners.

 He then joined Colombian side Fortaleza, where he was praised for his performances, most notably in a 2-0 win over Millonarios.

 In June 2016, it was announced that Salazar had joined Santa Fe.
 He was again credited for excellent performances before suffering a fracture in the metatarsal of his right foot in a collision with Alianza Petrolera goalkeeper Ricardo Jerez Jr. in a Liga Águila match on 26 September 2016.